JunghwanRo/log/README.md

 ### 2025.Feb.11
 Lab guide for Prof. Lee. \
 Add moment etc. for lift force. \
+Read "Aerial-aquatic robots capable of crossing the air-water boundary and hitchhiking on surfaces." \

 ### 2025.Feb.10
 Make files to save themselves if running training. \